TendaiMJay/Loan-Default-Prediction/README.md

 The results of each model were evaluated based on classification reports and accuracy scores.
 The model performances are summarized below:

 - **Logistic Regression**:
-  - Accuracy: X.XX
+  - Without SMOTE: Accuracy: 79.8% and With SMOTE: Accuracy: 54.8%
-  - Important Features: interest_rate, credit_score, loan_amount
+  - Important Features: loan_type, interest_rate, employment_type, income_level, gender, marital_status, and education_level

 - **Random Forest**:
-  - Accuracy: X.XX
+  - Without SMOTE: Accuracy: 79.7% and With SMOTE: Accuracy: 68.4%
-  - Important Features: credit_score, loan_amount, interest_rate
+  - Important Features: interest_rate, loan_amount, credit_score, loan_term

+- **Gradient Boosting Classifier and AdaBoost Classifier with SMOTE**:
+  - Gradient Boosting: Accuracy: 58.8% and AdaBoost: Accuracy: 55.2%

 - **Support Vector Machine (SVM)**:
-  - Accuracy: X.XX
+  - Without SMOTE: Accuracy: 79.8% and With SMOTE: Accuracy: 53.3%
-  - Important Features: credit_score, loan_amount, interest_rate
+  - Important Features: education_level, loan_type, income_type, interest_rate

 - **Neural Networks**:
-  - Accuracy: X.XX
+  - Without SMOTE: Accuracy: 79.8% and With SMOTE: Accuracy: 54.8%
-  - Important Features: credit_score, interest_rate, loan_amount

-Based on the evaluations, [Model Name] was determined to be the best-performing model.
+Based on the evaluations, Random Forest Classifier with SMOTE was determined to be the best-performing model.

 ## Recommendations

-- **Feature Importance**: The features `credit_score`, `loan_amount`, and `interest_rate` were consistently important across different models for predicting the target variable.
+- **Feature Importance**: The feature `interest_rate` was consistently important across different models for predicting the target variable, suggesting higher interest rates are associated with higher default probability.
 - **Further Improvements**: Additional data, such as detailed income information or other financial indicators, could further enhance the model's predictive power.

 ## How to Run